 Some of the most satisfying work I’ve done has been with adults advancing their careers: a military veteran entering private industry, a C-suite insurance auditor having to overcome fear of math, an activist seeking to take his mission from the streets to the courts.

 Among the clients who left lasting impressions on me was a pharmaceutical executive in her sixties contemplating a new career chapter in law.
-She hired me to prepare her for the Law School Admissions Test (LSAT).
-We started the tutorial with a score of 141—in the bottom 14 percent of examinees on a test famously difficult to materially improve on.
-This student, however, brought such deep focus to mastering the logic of the exam that our sessions sometimes resembled Socratic dialogues more than they resembled traditional test coaching.
-On the official LSAT she scored a perfect 180, in the top 0.1 percent.
+She hired me to prepare her for the Law School Admissions Test (LSAT), and started the tutorial with a score of 141—in the bottom 14 percent of examinees on a test famously difficult to materially improve on.
+Yet, she brought such deep focus to mastering the logic of the exam that our sessions sometimes resembled Socratic dialogues more than they resembled traditional test coaching.
+In an attitude common among aspiring law students, she would routinely subject my guidance to a gauntlet of skeptical questions.
+However, in a surprisingly less common attitude, once satisfied that my recommendations, explanations, and techniques were cogent and effective, she’d embrace them without reservation and learn to apply them with relentless efficiency.
+On the official LSAT she scored a perfect 180, in the top 0.1 percent of all examinees.
 Soon afterward, her first-choice law school offered her a full scholarship.

 Teaching Abroad